tonyjsouthern/SF-Asset-Exporter/readme.md

 This application is built to export all files from a Salesfusion Customers Asset Library.

-All files exports will be placed into a folder named "Dump" in this projects directory.
+All files exports will be placed into a folder named "Dump" in this projects root directory.
+If an error is encountered the error will be logged and save into error-log.txt in the root directory.

 ### Installation:
 1) You must have Node.JS installed on your computer.
 To download Node.Js you can visit the offiicial site here: www.nodejs.org